TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **You may unsubscribe from the Text2Apply service at any time by texting the word “STOP” to the telephone number provided in the Job Ad.**  Doing this will unsubscribe you from the service and pause any incomplete application.
 Indeed will send you one additional text message to confirm you are unsubscribed from the service.  **Unsubscribing from the Text2Apply service after you have completed your application will not stop Indeed from sharing your application with the Employer listed in the Job Ad.**  You may resume the Text2Apply service and any incomplete application at any time by texting the word “START” to the telephone number provided in the Job Ad.
 You may also text “HELP” at any point to receive a text message with instructions on how to receive more information about the Text2Apply service and on how to unsubscribe.

 **PLEASE NOTE THAT DUE TO THE CONVERSATIONAL NATURE OF THIS SERVICE AND THE UNRESTRICTED FORMAT OF SMS TEXT MESSAGES,** **INDEED CANNOT GUARANTEE IT WILL HONOR AN UNSUBSCRIBE REQUEST MADE BY TEXT MESSAGE UNLESS IT IS LIMITED TO THE SINGLE-WORD “STOP”** **.
 INDEED EXPRESSLY MAKES NO REPRESENTATION AND DOES NOT GUARANTEE THAT IT WILL RESPOND TO ANY OTHER FORM OF REQUEST BY TEXT MESSAGE TO UNSUBSCRIBE FROM THIS SERVICE.
-YOU MAY ALSO CONTACT US AT TEXT2APPLY@INDEED.COM OR SUPPORT.INDEED.COM FOR MORE INFORMATION AND TO UNSUBSCRIBE.**
+YOU MAY ALSO CONTACT US BY SENDING AN EMAIL TO TEXT2APPLY @ INDEED.COM (remove spaces when sending email) OR SUPPORT.INDEED.COM FOR MORE INFORMATION AND TO UNSUBSCRIBE.**

 **2.3 Any Other Personal Data Indeed May Receive from Third Parties**